Music That Sets You Free!

 Vinyl Sunshine: The Story

 Vinyl Sunshine’s music is dominated by American sunshine pop and is a subgenre of pop music.
 Our music is characterized by a cheerful attitude, close vocal harmonies, and sophisticated production.
 Much of the music originated as a response to the British Invasion.
-All of Vinyl Sunshine’s music was written or performed by American artists.
 This music was the most popular from the mid-1960s to early 1970s and subsequently faded.

-Sunshine pop songs are predominantly upbeat and apolitical, and at first glance, superficial.
+Our cover songs are predominantly upbeat and apolitical, and at first glance, superficial.
 However, these songs often feature complex production and arrangements.
 The music can be experimental and contain psychedelic elements.
-Sunshine pop is also related to several other musical styles such as bubblegum pop and psychedelic pop; both usually consist of lightweight, catchy and upbeat songs.

 Instrumentation typically includes strings, guitar, bass, drums or percussion, and piano.
 More exotic instruments such as harpsichord, xylophone or sitar may also be heard.
 Multi-part harmony singing is ubiquitous.
 While sunshine pop typically sounds relentlessly cheerful it can also be more subdued or even sad.